-We advise you to send your application via a courier that provides a receipt of delivery.
-You will receive a confirmation (via HUD 2993 Form) confirming HUD's receipt, but this HUD receipt may not come before the submission deadline.
+Applicants are advises to send paper applications via a courier that provides a receipt of delivery.
+You will receive a confirmation (via HUD 2993 Form) of HUD's receipt of the application, but this HUD confirmation may not be received before the submission deadline.